Hauliers will not be able to move goods across EU borders or drive in the EU without the correct documentation after Brexit.

 - pocket guide summary of how drivers should move goods through RORO locations in a no deal Brexit

-UK hauliers and commercial drivers who operate in the EU will need new documents if the UK leaves the EU without a deal.
+UK hauliers and commercial drivers who operate in the EU will not be able to move goods across EU borders or drive in the EU without the correct documentation..

 - international driving permit(s) (IDP) in some countries (France, Italy and Cyprus)